parchuric/multiagent-digital-twin-langgraph-mcp-a2a/README.md

 - **Branching Strategy:**
   - All new features and prototypes are developed in dedicated feature branches and merged into `main` after review and testing.
 - **Comprehensive Documentation:**
-  - All major architectural decisions, troubleshooting steps, and developer workflows are documented in `PROJECT-DECISIONS.md` and this README for future reference and onboarding.
+  - All major architectural decisions, and developer workflows are documented in this README for future reference and onboarding.

 ## Viewing Events: Dashboard Web UI